andrew/ultimate-awesome/README.md

 - [awesome-quantum-chemistry](https://github.com/twoXes/awesome-quantum-chemistry) - Quantum Chemistry is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [awesome-medsec](https://github.com/zseha/awesome-medsec) - A curated list of awesome projects, libraries, and tools for MedSec.
 - [awesome-startups](https://github.com/alec-c4/awesome-startups) - Curated list of awesome resources for startups.
-- [awesome-alephium](https://github.com/alephium/awesome-alephium) - Awesome contributions from the community.
 - [awesome-machine-learning-startups-munich](https://github.com/alxschwrz/awesome-machine-learning-startups-munich) - A list of machine learning & artificial intelligence startups in Munich (Germany).
 - [awesome-dementia-detection](https://github.com/billzyx/awesome-dementia-detection) - Paper list of dementia detection.
 - [Explainable-ML-Papers](https://github.com/BirkhoffG/Explainable-ML-Papers) - A list of research papers of explainable machine learning.
-- [awesome-earth-system-ml](https://github.com/blutjens/awesome-earth-system-ml) - 🌎 A curated list of Earth system datasets for the machine learning and weather, climate, ice, ocean, etc. community.
 - [stars](https://github.com/ccat3z/stars) - A simple tool for creating your own awesome list.
 - [awesome-drupal-jsonapi](https://github.com/d34dman/awesome-drupal-jsonapi) - A collection of Json:API resources for Drupal .
 - [awesome-iOS-security](https://github.com/Dado1513/awesome-iOS-security) - A collection of iOS tools designed for security purposes.